berkeleybop/berkeleybop.github.io/best_practice.md

 - Python is the default language; use others as appropriate
    - javascript/typescript for client-side
        - don't implement domain/business logic in js. use python + APIs
+       - use typescript
    - Rust for speed
    - Scala for performance reasoners
    - Historically we used Java for anything requiring OWLAPI but being phased out
-   - Chris still uses Prolog
+   - Chris still uses Prolog occasionally
 - Why Python?
    - ubiquitous, cross-platform
    - good for scripting, interactive development